 Let us put our expertise to work for you.
-In case you’re worried that you can’t afford us, know this: We charge no upfront fees, and we will never charge you anything until and unless we win your claim and you actually receive compensation.
+In case you’re worried that you can’t afford us, know this: Our Seattle motorcycle accident lawyers charge no upfront fees, and we will never charge you anything until and unless we win your claim and you actually receive compensation.

 Reconstructing the Accident

 In many cases, the other side will not offer a reasonable settlement offer until you build a strong case against them.
 That’s OK, however, because building cases is what we do best.
 We will investigate the accident to collect as much relevant evidence as possible.
 The investigation might include, for example: